mikezs/AoC-2021/README.md

 Managed to do a full functional chain for both parts from the start.
 Part 1 was relatively straightfoward but my part 2 is not optimal and takes a couple of seconds on release.
 I need to calculate/cache the sums of the numbers in an efficient way and then look them up when doing the loop

 Edit: Implemented the cached sums and it now part 2 runs as fast as part 1

+### Day 8
+First part was easy to write out, but the second part was a really good logic problem that required lots of thinking.
+I modelled it with Sets of characters so I didn't have to worry about ordering and I could quickly produce the logic.
+Happy with my solution first time.
+Don't think I need to refactor it at all!